-You are expected to have read the materials before class and to participate in discussions during class.
-Behavior in class and during the negotiation exercises must conform to the Honor Code: "Law students are expected to uphold the standards of professional conduct that are reflected in this Code, which includes obligations to be honest, [and] to act in a manner that is civil toward others...."
-(Introduction, SIU School of Law Honor Code.)
+As noted above, you are expected to have read the assigned materials before class; you are also expected to participate in class discussions.
+Behavior in class and during the negotiation exercises must conform to the Honor Code: "Law students are expected to uphold the standards of professional conduct that are reflected in this Code, which includes obligations to be honest, [and] to act in a manner that is civil toward others..."
+(Introduction, SIU School of Law Honor Code).
 Any student who is dishonest or uncivil will be asked to leave the classroom and will be counted absent for that day.